 Duties of the Redevelopment Agency have been assumed by the City of Thousand Oaks acting as “Successor Agency.”
-As of February 1, 2012, all assets, properties, contracts, lease, books and records, buildings, equipment and existing Housing Fund balances of the former redevelopment agency have been transferred to the Successor Agency.
+As of February 1, 2012, all assets, properties, contracts, lease, books and records, buildings and equipment of the former redevelopment agency have been transferred to the Successor Agency.

 The primary role of the Successor Agency is to (in summary) dispose of former redevelopment agency assets or properties expeditiously and in a manner aimed at maximizing values, pay all debts and fulfill all obligations of the former agency, and to wind down redevelopment affairs.